SarahAljuwayr/T5_Bootcamp/README.md

-there is a project 1 of week 1
+There is all about of Zeham Management Bootcamp (T5)